 And still others in the yard (children, mostly).

-43 households — nearly 100 people — came over to eat the burgers, dogs, and (most importantly) the bbq I’d prepared that day.
+43 households — nearly 100 people — came over to eat the burgers, dogs, and (most importantly) the bbq I’d prepared.
 I wore my special graduation apron all day.
 I worried about fulfilling expectations.

 They loved it.
 Neighbor after neighbor complimented the Boston butts and ribs profusely.